 Like I detailed in Fasting Experiment, fasting can be a tool to improve your life, beyond weight loss.
-It provides an outlet for physical detox, as well as emotional detox.
+It provides an outlet for physical detox and emotional detox.
 It provides an opportunity to reset poor eating and lifestyle habits.
-When used properly, it can jump-start and transform your life for the better.
+When used properly, it can jump-start your life for the better.
 However, fasting itself will not accomplish this for you — it’s up to you to make that happen.

 12 Tips To Achieve Fasting Success

 For those of you interested in fasting, I’ve specially written these 12 tips to help you make the best out of your fasts.
 I’m writing this on top of what I’ve already shared in the past fasting articles, so be sure to read them first.

 Whether you’re interested in embarking on a fast now or sometime in the future, you’ll find these helpful: